locize/locize-cli/README.md

 locize add common title "the title of my cool app"
 ```

-### Additionally if these environment variables are set:
+### Additionally if these environment variables can be set:

 - LOCIZE_PROJECTID or LOCIZE_PID
 - LOCIZE_API_KEY or LOCIZE_KEY